CirclesUBI/pathfinder2-updater/readme.md

 [5]: indexer websocket endpoint (see: https://github.com/circlesland/blockchain-indexer)
 [6]: filesystem path where the initial capacity graph dump should be stored (pathfinder2 needs read access so this has to be a volume)
 [7]: http json-rpc endpoint of pathfinder2 (see: https://github.com/chriseth/pathfinder2)
+[8]: OPTIONAL: Can be set to any value if incremental updates via 'update_edges' should be used